scheeloong/scheeloong.github.io/_contents/02-research.md

 Artificial Intelligence Branches:
 * Machine Learning: How do machines learn?
+* Evolutionary Intelligence: Natural Selection of machines
 * Swarm Intelligence: How do machines learn as a society of groups?
 * Natural Language Processing: How do machines read?
 * Computer Vision: How do machines see?
 * Speech Processing: How do machines hear?
 * Robotics: How do machines move?
+How do machines know localize to know where it is in the world?
 * Constraint Satisfaction Problem: How do machines plan?
 * Knowledge Representation: How do machines represent knowledge and logically reason from it?
 * Computer Graphics: Realistic simulations for machines.